CONTACT US! PorterHorseSales@aol.com

 our dog kennel/whelping house.
 It has two rooms, a big room and a smaller one.
 The

-smaller room I use to whelp dogs in.
+smaller room is where the puppies are born.
 Its smaller it is easier to

 keep even warmer.
 It stays at about 70-75 at the lowest.
 (The

 top picture shows the pens coming out of the whelping room.)
 The bigger room has